 Key Takeaways

-Dog liability insurance can cover medical bills, lawsuits and property damage caused by your dog, even if the incident happens off your property.
+Dog liability is a part of home insurance that pays for medical bills, lawsuits and property damage caused by your dog, whether the incident happens on or off your property.

-Some insurers like State Farm and USAA offer pet-friendly policies that focus on behavior rather than breed, offering broader eligibility for dog owners.
+State Farm and USAA offer pet-friendly home insurance policies that focus on behavior rather than breed.

 Compare Home Insurance Rates